Hongzhou school: Meditation

 Poceski writes that "this interpretation is reinforced by Guishan jingce, which indicates that the monks at Guishan's monastery (and presumably monks at other monasteries associated with the Hongzhou school) engaged in a regimen of traditional monastic practices, of which meditation was an integral part."
+Poceski also points to Dayi's Zuochan ming (Inscription on Sitting Meditation) which he says, "presents the practice in fairly conventional terms."
+However, as McRae points out, the Zuochan ming is only found in a Ming dynasty collection, even though Poceski introduces it as though it might be an early work.

-Furthermore, Dayi's Zuochang ming (Inscription on Sitting Meditation) "resents the practice in fairly conventional terms."
-Therefore, the lack of attention to meditation in Hongzhou sources is likely to be because their meditation methods were "not that different from those of other contemplative traditions, such as early Chan and Tiantai," though this does not mean they did not interpret them in a unique way according to their other teachings."
+According to Poceski, the lack of attention to meditation in Hongzhou sources is likely to be because their meditation methods were "not that different from those of other contemplative traditions, such as early Chan and Tiantai" though this does not mean they did not interpret them in a unique way according to their own teachings.
+However, Poceski admits, "We do not have enough evidence to judge the extent to which Mazu and his followers practiced sitting meditation (zuochan)".

-One well-known story depicts Mazu practicing sitting meditation (dhyana, chan), but being chided by his teacher Nanyue Huairang, comparing seated meditation with polishing a tile to make a mirror.
-According to Faure, this story is critiquing "the idea of "becoming a Buddha" by means of any practice, lowered to the standing of a "means" to achieve an "end"."
+One story depicts Mazu practicing sitting meditation (dhyana, chan) but being chided by his teacher Nanyue Huairang, who compared sitting in meditation in order to become a buddha with polishing a tile to make a mirror.
+According to Faure, this story is critiquing "the idea of 'becoming a Buddha' by means of any practice, lowered to the standing of a 'means' to achieve an 'end'."